Ilias-Tzortzinis/SellerSphere/docs/arch.md

-# StreamCart Arhirecture
+# SellerSphere Arhirecture

-StreamCart must be able to handle a million of users and products with high availability, fault-tolerance (no order must be lost) and low latency.
+SellerSphere must be able to handle a million of users and products with high availability, fault-tolerance (no order must be lost) and low latency.

 ## High Level Overview